 What should you not use on glass cooktops?
 Glass, stoneware, unglazed ceramic, and seasoned cast iron (enamel coated only).
 Abrasive cleaners and scraping the surface of the stovetop should also be avoided.

-Using any type of cookware around glass or ceramic stovetops is a challenge, but as you have learned the challenge increases with heavy iron cookware.
+Using any type of cookware around glass or ceramic stovetops is challenging, but as you have learned, the challenge increases with heavy iron cookware.

 I use a wooden stove top cover to help protect my cooking surface.
-There are many available including wood, bamboo, and tempered glass.
-Ensure when you choose one it has the appropriate feet to protect the cooking appliances’ surface.
+There are many available materials, including wood, bamboo, and tempered glass.
+Ensure when you choose one, it has the appropriate feet to protect the cooking appliances’ surface.

 Here are three of my favorites.